cgross/generator-cg-angular15/README.md

 ES2015/TypeScript Module Imports
 -------------

-When importing most npm (i.e. CommonJS/ES5) modules, you'll need to use the syntax:
+When importing most CommonJS/ES5 modules, you'll need to use the syntax:

 ```js
 import * as angular from 'angular';